Toshimichi0915/threescan/README.md

 ### Range

 This type is used to scan a range of hosts.
-This can't be used for scanning servers using TCPShield.

 ```text
 <CIDR> <portStart> <portEnd>